drexlerd/Loki/README.md

 # PDDL-parser

-Loki is a C++ library for parsing the PDDL files into an abstract syntax tree.
+Loki is a C++ library for parsing the PDDL files.
-It supports PDDL version 3.1.
+Loki aims to achieve three goals:
+1. Support all concepts of PDDL,
+2. Provide meaningful error messages to the user,
+3. Provide easy integration into existing planning systems, and
+4. Provide methods to compile away requirements.

+The parsing is split into two phases: syntactic and semantic parsing.
+The syntactic parser constructs an abstract syntax tree while performing error handling locally on the basis of recursively applied grammar rules.
+The semantic parsing performs error handling globally on the basis of the whole abstract syntax tree.

-## Grammar details
+## Dependencies

-The grammar implementation is mostly similar to the BNF description of PDDL 3.0 by Gerevini and Long (2005) with object fluents and actions costs of PDDL 3.1 and the following additional details

-- We allow for nested either in types
-- We allow nested conditional effects
+Loki depends on a fraction of Boost's (boost.org) header only libraries.

+- Fusion
+- Spirit x3

 ## Installation